celenityy/adguard-dns-settings/README.md

 # User rules

+First, we should go ahead and whitelist `adguard-dns.io`, so that we can ensure we can always access our dashboard in case of any rogue filters.

+You can do this pretty easily by selecting `Add new rule` -> `Unblock domain` -> **adguard-dns.io**

-While being nice from a usability perspective, HaGeZi's Referral Allowlist and the AdGuard DNS filter list do allow some questionable ad/tracking domains we don't want unblocked.
+Now, wile being nice from a usability perspective, HaGeZi's Referral Allowlist and the AdGuard DNS filter list do allow some questionable ad/tracking domains we don't want unblocked.

 You can select `Open editor` and copy and paste the following to keep them blocked: